Place content here. This is a site-wide alert banner.

 - The Scope of Work involves human and/or animal subjects (regardless of the dollar threshold of the agreement).

-OSP approval may be obtained by completing Section 4 in either Form 3201 FR.05 Comparative Pricing Documentation or Form 3201 FR.06 Sole Source Documentation, and by submitting it to OSP for signature.
+OSP approval may be obtained by completing Section 4 in either Form 3201 FR.05 Pricing Documentation (Comparative Pricing & Competitive Bidding) or Form 3201 FR.06 Sole Source Documentation, and by submitting it to OSP for signature.

 D. Obtain Central Approvals